‘Sustainable’ coffee: what does it mean for local supply chains in Indonesia?

 And third aspect was the emergence of much tighter relationships between farmers and new exporting firms, which may also be multinational companies.
 That itself was a new relationship that hadn’t been there ten years prior to that.
 It was interesting to try to work through what that new form of relationship meant – it was akin to contract farming, where the big firms were dealing directly with local farmers, asking them to behave in certain ways.
 So the decisions being made in the frontier regions of Sumatra and Sulawesi were being increasingly dictated by norms and standards being set in Brussels or Amsterdam.

-you say has been the biggest impact of multinational involvement in the coffee
+What would you say has been the biggest impact of multinational involvement in the coffee trade?

 A: I suppose what it has done is it’s actually opened up opportunities.
 In the article I was quite skeptical over what this meant for farm house holders – a lot of industry actors at the time were also quite skeptical, saying this is just a new form of neo-colonial imperialism, with outside standards trying to impose values on us from the outside, which is true to an extent I think.
 But what it has done is it’s opened up a space of communication along the value chain.
 Of ideas, transfer of technology, and of new knowledge, and this is allowing farmers who would otherwise have been quite marginalized to be increasingly able to access new ideas about better farming practices.